nodeloophole/nodeloophole.github.io/content.md

 This goes back to being on the same page.

 And this not on a per-project basis, but across projects.
-If you can lower the amount of ramp-up time spent on a project, or on task swithcing time, you can be more efficient.
+If you can lower the amount of ramp-up time spent on a project, or on task switching time, you can be more efficient.

+---
+##### Increasing efficiency

+## Have a common starting point

+* Base Drupal installation profile
+* Features for everyone
+* Custom code snippets/scaffolding
+* This is your secret recipe

+---
+##### Increasing efficiency

+## Don't re-invent the wheel

+* Avoid doing things totally different each time
+* Leverage the knowledge you have
+* Custom code snippets/scaffolding

+note: How different are hero carousels, really?

+---
+##### Increasing efficiency

+## Productize your solutions

+* Where possible, have pre-build solutions for a fixed price
+* Use that as a base and enhance per customer requirements
+* Caveat: Be aware of contractual issues

 ---
 ##### Increasing efficiency